MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/teams-android-devices-conditional-access-issues.md

   - CI168070
   - CI188847
 ---
-# Fix Conditional Access-related issues for Teams Android devices
+# Fix issues related to Conditional Access in Teams Android devices

 ## Symptoms

 Conditional Access is a Microsoft Entra feature that helps make sure that devices that access corporate resources are correctly managed and secured.
-If Conditional Access policies are applied to the Teams service, Android devices (including Teams phones, Teams displays, Teams panels, and Microsoft Teams Rooms on Android) that access Teams must comply with the policies.
+If Conditional Access policies are applied to the Microsoft Teams service, Android devices that access Teams must comply with the policies.
+Such devices include Teams phones, Teams displays, Teams panels, and Teams Rooms on Android.
 Otherwise, Conditional Access will prevent users from signing in to or using the Teams app on the devices.

 If these policies are applied, you might experience one or more of the following issues on non-compliant devices: